ldatb/ataides-website/hugo/content/services/cloud-governance.md

 We evaluate the maturity and structure of your governance model:

-- Organizational layout (multi-account/project strategy)
+- Multi-account/project architecture and control domains
-- Tagging enforcement and resource ownership
+- Tagging, ownership enforcement, and metadata standards
-- Policy as Code (OPA, SCPs, Kyverno, etc.)
+- Policy as Code and centralized control frameworks (SCPs, OPA, Kyverno)
-- Audit logging, configuration baselines, alerting rules
+- Logging, alerting, and integrity baselines
-- Cost and resource boundaries (quotas, budgets)
+- Financial and quota controls mapped to roles and teams

 ## Deliverables